-Some of these packages may have been included in your Linux distribution.
+Some of these packages may have been included with your system.
 For those packages that are not installed or have an older version than what is listed above, we recommend downloading the lce third-party source archive.
 This archive contains the source distributions for each of the third-party dependencies, as well as required source patches and configuration instructions.